 Free Parking Options Close to Baker Beach

-There are also several nearby locations that offer free parking spaces to Baker Beach visitors and those visiting the Golden Gate National Recreation Area.
+Several nearby locations offer free parking spaces to Baker Beach visitors and those visiting the Golden Gate National Recreation Area.
 Some of the best streets you can get free street parking near Baker Beach are:

 - Bowley Street